Magician

 I am writing a story about the strange world of dreams.
 One character is a magician.
 What magic trick he should perform?
 I am searching for something extraordinary almost impossible, any ideas?
 Pretty please?
 I need inspiration!

-Asked by Myrto about 9 years ago
+Asked by Myrto over 9 years ago

 As it's your creative output and I don't know anything about the rest of the story, I don't know if I should give an answer but if it's a dream then surely it can be actually impossible.
 I would go for, magician flips coin on the ground, when the coin lands it turns into a hippopotamus.